udohufak/E-commerce-Website/README.md

 # EcommerceWebsite

-Welcome to the Ecommerce Website repository!
+Welcome to the E-commerce Website repository!
 This project showcases an online clothing store built with HTML, CSS, and JavaScript, providing users with a platform to explore and shop for the latest fashion trends.

 ## Table of Contents